mario-lemes/moltyjs/README.md

 );
 ```

-The **merge** option must be an array with the element you want to merge from the parent model, teh options are:
+The **merge** option must be an array with the element you want to merge from the parent model, those options are:

 - methods: which corresponds to the static methods.
 - preHooks: which corresponds to the hooks that are executed **before** performing actions on the DB